 It’s a chilly Thursday morning as a woman towing suitcases filled with children’s books stands outside the barbed-wire gates at Arohata Women’s Prison, waiting to be let inside and through the security screening.
-The visitor is Kerryn Palmer, director of Bedtime Stories, a volunteer programme run at the correctional facility in Tawa, just north of Wellington, which helps mothers in jail connect with their children through reading.
+The visitor is Kerryn Palmer, director of Bedtime Stories, a volunteer programme run at the correctional facility in Tawa, just north of Wellington, which helps mothers in jail connect with their children through reading

 Today, like every fortnight, a handful of prisoners will meet with volunteers in a room beside the prison library, where they’ll choose from an array of picture and chapter books to read aloud in front of a microphone, set up by a Bedtime Stories technician.
 From there, the mums’ recordings will be downloaded onto a CD and sent with the book to their children, who can listen to the comforting audio tale and read along with their mothers at nighttime.

 For prisoners Brenda-Lee, 35, and Ana, 33, who met in Arohata’s drug treatment unit, Bedtime Stories means their little ones know they’re not forgotten.
 It also enables the women to connect with other mothers and, for a couple of hours, escape into thoughts and conversations about the children they love and miss.
 Parenting from prison is not an easy thing to do and programmes such as Bedtime Stories supports both the parents and children to stay connected as much as possible!

 “Talking about our children is a hard thing.
 For all the wrongs we’ve done, these innocent babies are paying for it, and the only time I’ll allow myself to think about them is when I’m doing Bedtime Stories,” says Ana, who is mum to an 11-year-old son and three-year-old daughter.
 “It’s just really hard to sit there and think about them missing out because of our mistakes.
 It’s too much to handle.”